Barkan Industrial Park

 The Barkan Industrial Park (איזור התעשיה ברקן, lit.
 Barkan Industrial Area) is located about 25 kilometres east of Tel Aviv in the West Bank.
 Its offices are located at the northern entrance.
 The industrial park is located adjacent to the Israeli settlement Barkan and near the settlement and city of Ariel.

 A January 2016 report by Human Rights Watch called for companies to pull out from the West Bank since the study says that these companies, including Barkan Industrial Park, violate international law by harming the rights of the Palestinians.
-However, others contend that the industrial zone is a major source of employment for Palestinian workers.
+However, some Israelis contend that the industrial zone is a major source of employment for Palestinian workers.

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 Pollution

 It is reported that many highly polluting factories from Israel moved into settlement industrial zones like Barkan to profit from the relative lack of environmental regulations there.

 In 1998 Barkan factories generated an estimated 810,000 cubic meters of industrial wastewater, which flowed untreated from the three storage tanks, after a design defect made them nonoperational when overloaded, into a nearby wadi into the agricultural lands of the Palestinian villages of Sarta, Kafr ad-Dik and Bruqin, and reportedly polluting the groundwater with heavy metals.
 According to the Palestinian Ministry of Health roughly 70% of cancers among Palestinians in the contiguous Salfit Governorate occur among people living near the industrial park and exposed to the waste overflow.